GROUP BY and HAVING clauses

 GROUP BY SUBSTRING(c.name, 1, 1);

-The FROM clause defines iteration over all the Country objects in the database.
-The GROUP BY clause groups these Country objects by the first letter of the country name.
-The next step is to pass the groups to the SELECT clause which returns the first letters as result.
+The FROM clause iterates over all Country objects in the database.
+The GROUP BY clause groups these Country objects by the first letter of their names.
+The SELECT clause then receives these groups and returns the first letters as the result.

-ObjectDB is very flexible in allowing JPQL expressions anywhere in the query.
-Note that the query above might not be supported by some JPA implementations.
-Only identification variables and path expressions are currently supported in the GROUP BY clause by all the JPA implementations.
+Although ObjectDB allows JPQL expressions almost anywhere in a query, the preceding query might not be supported by other JPA implementations.
+Currently, only identification variables and path expressions are guaranteed to be supported in the GROUP BY clause across all JPA implementations.

-Grouping the Country objects makes them inaccessible to the SELECT clause as individuals.
-Therefore, the SELECT clause can only use properties of the groups, which include:
+Grouping the Country objects makes individual objects inaccessible to the SELECT clause.
+Therefore, the SELECT clause can only use group properties, such as:

-• The properties that are used for grouping (each group has a unique value combination).
+• The properties used for grouping, where each group has a unique combination of values.

-• Aggregate calculations (count, sum, avg, max, min) that are carried out on all the objects (or the object tuples) in the group.
+• Aggregate calculations (COUNT, SUM, AVG, MAX, MIN) that are performed on all the objects or object tuples in the group.

-The aggregate calculation gives the GROUP BY clause its power.
-Actually, without aggregate calculations - the GROUP BY functions merely as a DISTINCT operator.
-For example, the above query (which does not use aggregates) is equivalent to the following query:
+Aggregate calculations are what make the GROUP BY clause powerful.
+Without them, GROUP BY functions as a DISTINCT operator.
+For example, the preceding query, which does not use aggregates, is equivalent to the following query:

 SELECT DISTINCT SUBSTRING(c.name, 1, 1) FROM Country c